4 workforce strategies to boost your FQHC’s financial health

 4. Advanced practice clinicians, associates and more

-As workforce shortages continue to become more urgent, state licensing boards and Medicaid agencies are attempting to fill the gap by making more types of non-physicians reimbursable and clinically appropriate.
+Workforce shortages become more urgent; state licensing boards and Medicaid agencies are attempting to fill the gap by making more types of non-physicians reimbursable and clinically appropriate.

 How Wipfli can help

 Wipfli’s healthcare professionals provide the solutions you need to overcome your organization’s financial and operational challenges.
-Our team brings specialized knowledge in workforce compensation, management, compliance and licensing to help adapt workforces to modern-day challenges.
+Our team brings specialized knowledge in workforce compensation, management, compliance and licensing to help adapt workforce planning for FQHCs to modern-day challenges.

 With tailored strategy and customizable support, we’re ready to help you stay ahead of regulations, enhance care quality and transform your financial performance.
 Contact us today and discover how we can help you build a thriving FQHC.